unicode-org/message-format-wg/exploration/0001-builtin-registry-capabilities.md

 ## Proposed Design

 The **_<dfn>built-in registry</dfn>_** is the set of _functions_, together with their options, that are present in every implementation.
-Implementations MUST provide each of the built-in functions defined in the _built-in registry_, including all of the options.
+Implementations MUST provide each of the _built-in functions_ defined in the _built-in registry_, including all of the options.
+Note that the final output of these functions is still implementation-defined.
 They MAY include additional options, although implementers are cautioned to avoid options which might conflict with future standardization.
 These include the following capabilities: